Nickelodeon UK Kids' Choice Awards 2012

 The 2012 UK Kids Choice Awards took place on 1 April 2012 at 5:30PM.
 The show followed a similar format as the one in the United States, with seven unique categories for the UK.
 Voting started on February 20, 2012.
 Kids Choice Awards 2012 was viewed by 201,000 people.

 Promotional Material

 New promos were released early for the 2012 Kids' Choice Awards in the UK, with the first on January 20, 2012 during a new episode of Supah Ninjas.
 Some included scenes with Big Time Rush and the cast of Victorious explaining how to vote.
 There was also a promo with Will Smith (this year's host) entering the "Kids' Choice Headquarters".
-The UK edition included UK band, One Direction, talking to Will.
+The UK edition included the UK band One Direction talking to Smith.

 Promos used the same layout and style as Nick in the US.

 All promotional material was voiced by Peter Dickson, also known as Voiceover Man.